purpleidea/mgmt/docs/function-guide.md

 ## Theory

-Functions in `mgmt` are similar to functions in other languages, however they also have a [reactive](https://en.wikipedia.org/wiki/Functional_reactive_programming) component.
+Functions in `mgmt` are similar to functions in other languages, however, they also have a [reactive](https://en.wikipedia.org/wiki/Functional_reactive_programming) component.
 Our functions can produce events over time, and there are different ways to write functions.
 For some background on this design, please read the